 GIH created the institute to nurture talented practitioners who have shown the potential to be among the next generation of leaders in the field of health philanthropy, to build relationships among this cadre of emerging philanthropic leaders, and to connect them with established figures in the field.

-The institute will be held November 16-17, 2016 in Washington, DC.
+The institute will be held from October 10-11, 2018 in Washington, DC.